General RA Information

-The typical RA will spend 6-9 hours in the lab for PSY 5993 credit, though committed volunteers are also welcome.
-RAs are also expected to participate in biweekly lab meetings that involve discussions of current research in the field, professional development, and other topics relevant to psychology and careers/future education with a degree in psychology.
-At the end of this experience, most RAs will be eligible to receive a letter of recommendation from the lab which can be used when applying to graduate school or for jobs.
-We look forward to reviewing your application!
+The typical RA spends 6-9 hours in the lab for 3 hours of PSY 5993 credit.
+Committed volunteers are also welcome.
+RAs are expected to participate in lab meetings (typically biweekly) that involve discussions of current research in the field, professional development, and other topics relevant to psychology, careers, and future education with a degree in psychology.
+At the end of the PSY 5993 experience, most RAs are eligible to receive a letter of recommendation from the lab when applying to graduate school or related jobs.

 We typically accept applications for new RAs in April/May (for the Summer term), August/September (for the Fall semester), and November/December (for the Spring semester).
 Announcements for new applications will all be posted to this website and shared in Psych Scoop.